MArhamAA1422/b6-learning/adonis/adonis.doc.md

 Scaffolding refers to the process of generating source files from static templates (aka stubs), and codemods refer to updating the TypeScript source code by parsing the AST.

+### HTTP Context

+A new instance of HTTP Context class is generated **for every HTTP request** and passed along to the **route handler, middleware, and exception handler**.

+HTTP Context holds all the information you may need related to an HTTP request.
+For example:

+- You can access the request body, headers, and query params using the `ctx.request` property.
+- You can respond to the HTTP request using the `ctx.response` property.
+- Access the logged-in user using the `ctx.auth` property.
+- Authorize user actions using the `ctx.bouncer` property.
+- And so on.

+In a nutshell, the context is a request-specific store holding all the information for the ongoing request.

 ## Basics

 ### Routing